rwynn/monstache-site/src/config.md

 phase by setting the refresh_interval to -1.
 Remember to reset the refresh_interval to a positive value and do a force merge after the indexing phase has completed if you decide to temporarily turn off refresh, otherwise you will not be able to see the new documents in queries.

-!!! note
-	To get the best througput possible on direct reads you will want to consider the indexes on your MongoDB collections.
-In the best case scenario, for very large collections, you will have an index on a field with a moderately low cardinality.
-For example, if you have 10 million documents in your collection and have a field named `category` that will have a value between 1 and 20, and you have an index of this field, then monstache will be able to perform an internal MongoDB admin command named `splitVector` on this key.
-The results of the split vector command will return all of the categories which exist in the collection up to 24 splits.
-Once monstache has the split points it is able to start splits+1 go routines with range queries to consume the entire collection concurrently.

-	When this is working you will notice the connection count increase substancially in mongostat.
-On the other hand, if you do not have an index which yields a high number splits, monstache will force a split and it will only be able to start 2 go routines to read your collection concurrently.

-	The user that monstache connects with will need to have `admin` access to perform the splitVector command.
-If the user does not have this access then monstache will use a traditional cursor read of each collection in a single go routine.
-This can be slow for collections on the order of millions of documents.

-	Monstache previously supported the `parallelCollectionScan` command to get multiple read cursors on a collection.
-However, this command only worked on the `mmapv1` storage engine and will be removed completely once the mmapv1 engine is retired.
-It looks like splitVector or something like it will be promoted in new versions on MongoDB.

 ## exit-after-direct-reads

 boolean (default false)